padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 | *Fig. 7.
 The Map.addLayer API.*|

 The `Map.addLayer` is the work horse for data visualisation and requires an Earth Engine object as an argument.
 The other arguments are optional, and the function returns a new map layer.
-In this example, for the optional arguments we specified the **visParams** and **name** to the achieve the code below.
+In this example, for the optional arguments we specified the **visParams** and **name** to achieve the code below.
 Through the **visParams** the range of pixel value is specified, so the computer can display the image features in a range of black and white (i.e., grayscale).

 ```JavaScript